ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ### 2. Dataverse solution

-We built ProvisionGenie using Dataverse mostly for security reasons.
+We built ProvisionGenie by using Dataverse mostly for security reasons.
 We do not want to give users a way to bypass the canvas app and access data they shouldn't have access to.
-This concern was one of our main reasons to not use SharePoint lists to log requests as you would need to share the list with every user which means that they could create new items, manipulate and even delete data.
-For more information, please head over to [Considerations-on-Dataverse](Docs\Considerations-on-Dataverse.md)
+This concern was one of our main reasons to not use SharePoint lists to log requests as you would need to share the list with every user.
+That means that they could create new items, manipulate and even delete data.
+For more information, head over to [Considerations-on-Dataverse](Docs\Considerations-on-Dataverse.md).

 In Dataverse, we can setup [security roles](https://docs.microsoft.com/power-platform/admin/database-security#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database) to prevent this and we made a security role "ProvisionGenie user" part of the solution that you will import in the next steps.